kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 #### Processor Catalog

-A catalog of standard policies will be defined, for example:
+A catalog of standard filters/policies will be defined, for example:
 - CredentialInjector
 - QoSController